The 10 Languages With the Most Economic Benefits

 Korean is one of several language options you should consider when developing your foreign-language skill set.
 As of 2012, there were approximately 2.9 million native Korean speakers and a few million more who knew it as a second language.

-We systematically examined health, gender, and economic literature using the Preferred Reporting Items for Systematic Reviews and Meta-Analysis (PRISMA) standards to find research that looked at the impact of women’s health on micro-and macroeconomic outcomes.
+We systematically examined health, gender, and economic literature using the Preferred Reporting Items for Systematic Reviews and Meta-Analysis (PRISMA) standards to find research examining women’s health’s impact on micro-and macroeconomic outcomes.
 For each study, the primary authors independently gathered information on pathways to economic return, type of study, setting (country and income level of the country), population studied, period, the aim of the study, study design and methods, main result, risk of bias, quality of the study, and strengths and limitations of the study.

 Training of Immigrants

-Tourism-dependent cities like Las Vegas and Orlando also tend to have larger Hispanic or Latino populations, while cities with below-average changes in unemployment like Seattle and Washington D.C. tend to have smaller Hispanic or Latino populations.
-These impacts compound existing racial inequity in health care access as the Hispanic or Latino population is also disproportionately likely to contract COVID-19.
+Tourism-dependent cities like Las Vegas and Orlando also tend to have larger Hispanic or Latino populations.
+In contrast, cities with below-average changes in unemployment, like Seattle and Washington D.C., tend to have smaller Hispanic or Latino populations.
+These impacts compound existing racial inequity in healthcare access as the Hispanic or Latino population is also disproportionately likely to contract COVID-19.

 To estimate the effect of citizenship on the earnings of unauthorized immigrants, we decompose the income effect of citizenship that we calculated for all noncitizens 16 percent into two components: one to estimate the percentage gain in income that the unauthorized experience as a consequence of attaining legal status and the other to calculate the percentage gain in revenue that they obtain from becoming naturalized citizens.
 Our estimate of the second component suggests that previously unauthorized and newly legalized immigrants would experience an additional 10 percent gain in income if they acquired citizenship.